n1g3ld0uglas/EuroEKSClusterCC/README.md

 # Kubernetes Security Workshop | Calico Cloud
-This repository was created for a Kubernetes security workshop on the 21st of October 2021.
+This repository was created for a Kubernetes security workshop on the 2nd of December 2021.

 ## Download EKSCTL
 Download and extract the latest release of eksctl with the following command